Jaliov/lisabflamenco/README.md

 - Website first created and published in 2011

-- Created with HTML, CSS, JavaScript and imported JavaScripts
+- Created with HTML, CSS, & JavaScript

 - Runs in the browser